phosxd/Ity/README.md

 If you run the interpreter with the path of an Ity script file, it will parse then execute it without printing anything (unless debug flags are set).

 ## Interactive mode
-Running the interpreter without passing any arguments will run it in "interactive" mode, similar to the Python interpreter's interactive mode, it allows you to immediately parse & execute the code you give it.
+Running the interpreter without passing a script file path will run it in "interactive" mode, similar to the Python interpreter's interactive mode, it allows you to immediately parse & execute the code you give it.

 ```bash
 ./Ity.bin -d-expr-result